Cedric Nunn

-Career
+Eastly life and education

 Nunn was born into a mixed-race family in Nongoma, KwaZulu, in 1957.
 He was raised in Hluhluwe, Mangete and Baynesfield.

+He attended school in Ixopo, KwaZulu-Natal, up until standard eighth (Grade 10), when he was fifteen.

+Career

-He attended school in Ixopo KwaZulu-Natal up until standard eighth (Grade 10), when he was fifteen.
-He moved to Johannesburg in 1982 and began working as a professional photographer at the age of 25.
-Nunn became one of the prominent photographers to document apartheid resistance in the 1980s.
+Nunn moved to Johannesburg in 1982 and began working as a professional photographer at the age of 25.
+He became one of the prominent photographers to document apartheid resistance in the 1980s.

 He went on to co-found Afrapix, a photographic collective that supplied newspapers outside South Africa with images of apartheid, with Paul Weinberg, Peter Mackenzie and Omar Badsha.

 He served as the director for Market Photo Workshop, a photography school, gallery, and project space in Johannesburg, from 1998 to 2000.
 Nunn was also a member of the national executive of the Professional Photographers of South Africa (PPSA).

-Nunn has worked for many nonprofits, newspapers, wire agencies, PR companies, and magazines.
+Nunn has worked for many nonprofits, newspapers, wire agencies, public-relations companies, and magazines.

-He has taught at the Tisch School of the Arts at New York University, the University of the Witwatersrand Wits School of Arts, and The School for International Training.
+He has taught at the Tisch School of the Arts at New York University in New York City; the University of the Witwatersrand Wits School of Arts in Johannesburg; and The School for International Training.